conleym/mac-setup/README.md

 ## Prerequisites

-1. Install XCode (long story, but python3 seems to be unable to verify ssl certificates without it).
+1. Install XCode.
+(The command line tools are insufficient. python3 seems to be unable to verify ssl certificates without the full app).
 1. Run `init.sh`, which does the following:
     1. Accepts the Xcode license (may prompt for admin password)
     1. ansible (`pip3 install --user ansible`)